How to Implement Inclusive Education

 The next step toward the implementation of inclusive education is to create a leadership team in the school.
 The leadership team will be tasked to implement inclusive education in school.

-The leadership should use objectives from the goals broken down so that the school can start focusing on the identified areas.
+The leadership as well as individual teachers should use objectives from the goals broken down so that the school can start focusing on the identified areas.
 Measuring success by collecting data and reviewing outcomes helps to gauge the effectiveness of changes.
+In order to recognise the objectives of lesson planning, you can opt for a short CPD course on effective lesson planning that will help you in recognising the areas of improvement in your own work practice and ways to strengthen them.

 Provide professional development

 Teachers' professional development is important for any educational practice.
 This ensures that the staff has the critical skills to deliver what is expected of them.
-It is of great importance to let your staff enroll in professional development courses.
-For instance, nowadays, every instructor must do a CPD course on Teaching Online as it is one of the most important requirements to become a teacher.
+It is of great importance for academic staff to continuously take professional development courses.
+For instance, nowadays, every instructor should really do a CPD course on Teaching Online as it is one of the most important developments post-covid for teachers and teaching assistants across the globe.

-This professional development will come in the form of training that will allow them to learn about co-teaching, identifying needs, consultancy and how to implement them.
+This online teacher development course will allow you to learn about organising time, materials, managing individual and large-group student behaviours, transitions and other arrangements while teaching online.
 Proper training will allow the staff to develop practices to provide support and deliver their responsibilities accurately.